Another oil price hike seen next week

 Oil Industry Players estimate the price of gasoline to increase by P0.70 to P0.75 per liter and diesel by P0.10 to P0.15 a liter.

-This is due to the oil price movement in the world market.
+Industry players said the oil price hike follows price adjustment in the world market.